 - i.
-All projects seeking individual consent must first seek facility consent to approach individuals. - ii.
-IRB and other applicable approvals (e.g., FDA) will need to be provided to the Review Committee. - iii.
-Applicants must provide: - i.
-Completed application, - ii. listing of key personnel and affiliations, - iii. notice of funding, - iv. a record of the IRB/Privacy Board approvals, - v. all consent materials, - vi. a rationale of individual level consent, - vii.
-Signed DUA, and - viii. all applicable fees. - iv.
+All projects seeking individual consent must first seek facility consent to approach individuals.

+- ii.
+IRB and other applicable approvals (e.g., FDA) will need to be provided to the Review Committee.

+- iii.
+Applicants must provide:

+- i.
+Completed application,

+- ii. listing of key personnel and affiliations,

+- iii. report of funding source (or type),

+- iv. a record of the IRB/PB approvals,

+- v. all consent materials,

+- vi. a rationale of individual level consent,

+- vii.
+Signed DUA, and

+- viii. all applicable fees.

+- iv.
 Once all of these approvals have been obtained and the trial is underway in the facilities that have agreed to participate and among patients who have consented, data from the LTC Data Cooperative pertaining to consented patients may be downloaded for purposes of merging with primary data collected as part of the trial.